-The Records We'll Be Breaking Along The Way
+The Records I'll Be Attempting Along The Way

 “The unsupported crossing of Antarctica is the greatest land-based challenge left in the world today - a journey at the edge of human endurance and one that has denied generations of polar explorers and adventurers.
 Until now.
 If there is anyone who can do it Baz Gray can – Royal Marine RSM, cold weather survival expert and one of the toughest in the business.

 As Baz would say “It’s now or never.
 Let’s make it now”

 Challenge Antarctica is looking for your help